 - Packing list for Turkey in September & fall tips: It starts warm and ends up freezing.
 Layers are your friend here, as is an excellent windproof jacket and scarf.

 - How to dress in Türkiye in April and Spring: It starts cold in March, then is sunny and warm.
 Much like fall, it’s a good idea to pack in layers, things that can be interchanged quickly.
 You know, like tights for under your long dress and an anorak that goes with jeans and shorts.

 You don’t have to cover your head.

-You’ll find that there is an equal split of women in turkey who cover their heads versus those who don’t.
+You’ll find an equal split of women in Türkiye covering their heads versus those who do not.
+That means you’ll be good to walk down the street in your regular clothes (modestly chosen) without your head covered, and you won’t encounter any issues.
 It’s a personal choice here and not a necessity.
-That means you’ll be good to go walking down the street in your regular clothes (modestly chosen) without your head covered, and you won’t encounter and issues.

-Though as you’ll need something to cover your shoulders why not pack one that can flip up over your head also?
+Though you’ll need something to cover your shoulders, why not pack one that can also flip up over your head?

-As you can see, there are no major rules in terms of what to wear and what not to wear in Turkey – just think modestly.
+As you can see, there are no significant rules regarding what to wear and what not to wear in Turkey – think modestly.